milaq/YCast/README.md

 __Attention__: Do not rewrite the request transparently.
 YCast expects the complete URL (i.e. including `/ycast/`).

+In case you are using (or plan on using) Nginx to proxy requests, have a look at [this example](examples/nginx-ycast.conf.example).
+This can be used together with [this systemd service example](examples/ycast.service.example) for a fully functional deployment.

 ## Firewall rules

  * The server running YCast does __not__ need internet access